connexcs/docs/docs/routing-strategy.md

    ![alt text][routing-strategy2]

 4. Click the **`+`** to add a row.
-5. Select a card from the drop down list.
+5. Select a card from the drop-down list.
 6. Click the **`Save`** button.

    ![alt text][routing-strategy3]